tdwg/rs.tdwg.org/process/process-vocabulary.md

 5. Edit the configuration section in the first cell of the notebook with values appropriate for your CSV file.
 See the details below.
 6. If this is a new vocabulary or term list, edit the appropriate files in the `process/files_for_new` directory of the repository.
 See the details below.
 7. Run the cells of the script, paying careful attention to whether particular cells should be run or omitted based on your circumstances.
 For generating draft documents, it is not necessary to run the "Step 7" cell (the last one).
 8. After running the script, carefully examine the diffs for the changed files to make sure that they make sense.
-This can easily be done using the Desktop client.
+This can easily be done using the GitHub Desktop client.
 If bad things happen and you want to start over, commit the changes, then delete the branch you created.
-9. If the changes look sensible, then you can run any desired scripts to generate human readable term list documents.
-Revisions made based on the draft term list documents should be made to the hand-generated CSV file.
-That revised CSV file should then be reprocessed in a new branch.
+9. If the changes look sensible, then you can run a script to generate a human readable document listing terms and their metadata (See section 4 below).
+Revisions made based on drafts of this document should be made to the hand-generated CSV file.
+That revised CSV file should then be reprocessed in a new branch and the human readable document regenerated.
 10. In production, once the changes have been made all the way from the terms to the standards level, push the changes to GitHub and create a pull request to merge the changes from the branch into the master.
 11. In production, once the changes have been merged into the master, the updated metadata MUST be deployed so that term dereferencing will be "live".
 See [this page](../DEPLOYMENT.md) for details.

 # 2 Generating necessary CSV files from the hand-generated CSV file

 There are several steps necessary to generate all of the metadata related to term additions or changes.
-New versions of the terms are usually created, then the metadata record for the current term will be created (if the term is new) or modified (if the term is revised).
-The version is then linked to its corresponding current term.
+A new versions of the term is usually created, then the metadata record for the current term will be created (if the term is new) or modified (if the term is revised).
+The new version is then linked to its corresponding current term.

 ![TDWG metadata model](https://raw.githubusercontent.com/tdwg/vocab/master/tdwg-standards-hierarchy-2017-01-23.png)